Even if you have no idea about any of that, what you do know is that you want to sell online.

 Hire people to help with:

-- Menial tasks.
+- Basic tasks.
 Just dress it up as administrative support.
 Setting up product barcodes and updating prices is something that anyone can do, but it takes time.
 Make sure you don’t ask your employees to do a task that you wouldn’t feel comfortable doing yourself.

 - Search optimization or coding.
 Techy stuff.
 Not everybody is good at it and that’s fine.
 If it takes you ages to digest a report or even think about writing code, find an expert who will help your business thrive.